ehadden92/Ref_VIEW-Comparator/README.md

 - If Windows shows “unrecognized app”, click **More info → Run anyway**

 ### macOS
-- A macOS `.app` build will be provided in a future release.
+- A macOS `.app` build has also been provided.

 ## License / Terms
 The download ZIP contains **EULA.txt**.